-Mr. Walls stated Section 5.6.4 says that if there is damage to District property that exceeds the damage deposit relating to boat use, then the Event Organizer shall be charged for the property damages.
+Mr. Walls stated Section 5.6.4 says "If there is damage to District property that exceeds the damage deposit relating to boat use, then the Event Organizer shall be charged for the property damages".
 I think in this case it applies to all users of the boats rather than an event organizer.

-Mr. Qualls stated I will change that to be Boat User.
+Mr. Qualls stated I will change that to "Boat User".

-Mr. Evans stated Section 1.11.4 says "a renter in inside the boundaries of the District" and probably should read "renter living inside."
+Mr. Evans stated Section 1.11.4 says "A renter in inside the boundaries of the District" and probably should read "A renter living inside."
 Section 2.2 says this provision is subject to legal review.
 When you use the word "restrain," do you mean legally restrain or physically restrain?
-It is the sentence "including injunctive relief to enjoy or restrain any person."
+It is the sentence "Including injunctive relief to enjoy or restrain any person."